 Metabolism (from Greek: μεταβολή metabolē, “change”) is the set of life-sustaining chemical transformations within the cells of living organisms.
 The three main purposes of metabolism are the conversion of food/fuel to energy to run cellular processes, the conversion of food/fuel to building blocks for proteins, lipids, nucleic acids, and some carbohydrates, and the elimination of nitrogenous wastes.
 Source: https://en.wikipedia.org/wiki/Metabolism

 Metabolism is the chemical reaction that maintains the living states of the cells and organism and is closely linked to nutrition.
-The calories which we consume provides a variety of substances which are vital for upkeep of the body such as repairing tissues and efficient functioning.
+The calories which we consume provides a variety of substances which are vital for the upkeep of the body such as repairing tissues and efficient functioning.

 Some people have a higher metabolic rate than others, meaning that they are able to consume more calories and their body burns these calories before the body stores them as fat.
-However, if you have a fast metabolism that does not mean that you should eat a high fat high sugar diet because there will still be consequences.
-And, it there are specific foods that actually support the metabolism so eating a varied balanced diet goes a long way to support this process.
+However, if you have a fast metabolism that does not mean that you should eat a high-fat high sugar diet because there will still be consequences.
+And, there are specific foods that actually support the metabolism so eating a varied balanced diet goes a long way to support this process.
 However, before I go on to discuss those I want to address the importance of slowing down.

 Slow digestion helps the body to give your hormones time to work at their maximum capacity.
 Eating any food on the go is never a good thing.
-The key to maintaining a fast metabolism is to eat regularly and keep the nutrients entering your body at a consistant rate, avoiding rushing.
+The key to maintaining a fast metabolism is to eat regularly and keep the nutrients entering your body at a consistent rate, avoiding rushing.
 This will encourage your body to burn the calories and avoid sugar spikes that can leave you feeling wiped out and fatigued.

 If you seek to speed up your metabolism here are several foods support the body:

 Strawberries are a great pick me, especially when the mid-afternoon lull hits.
-They contain anthocyanins which helps the body to create a hormone adiponectin it is this hormone that supports your body to burn fat.
+They contain anthocyanins which helps the body to create hormone adiponectin – it is this hormone that supports your body to burn fat.
 Strawberries do contain fructose so don’t have too many or it may be counter productive.